The best mountain biking trails near Bend to hit once the weather and crowds cool.

 Flagline Loop

 Closed until mid-August for elk calving, this mountain bike trail experiences a deluge of riders in the weeks following its official opening, but the crowds should thin out in fall as these riders get their initial fix.
-The trail in the Deschutes National Forest off Cascade Lakes Highway is primarily singletrack and forested, but even the initial, somewhat strenuous climb provides openings for an array of mountain views.
+The trail in the Deschutes National Forest off Cascade Lakes Highway is primarily singletrack and forested.
+Still, even the initial, somewhat strenuous climb provides openings for various mountain views.
 After the initial climb, riders are treated to an extended downhill stretch littered with technical features before ending with another climb back to Dutchman Flat.

 Distance: 12.1-mile loop